 What is it?

-We are getting ever closer to the launch date of the International Property Securities Exchange (IPSX), now expected in the last quarter of 2018.
+International Property Securities Exchange (IPSX) has received FCA approval and has now launched.
 The IPSX is leading the way to become the first exchange where real estate securities will be traded as a predominant asset class and hence provide a bridge between commercial real estate owners and a large pool of investors.

 What is the opportunity?